2023 Baltimore shooting: Perpetrators

 According to police, at least 10 different shooters could have been involved in the Brooklyn Day shooting.
 Police made five arrests in connection with the shooting, including four alleged shooters.
 Prosecutors sought to try all five arrested individuals in a single trial, however, Baltimore City circuit court judge Jeffrey M. Geller ruled in March 2024 that three separate trials should be held.

 On August 17, 2023, the Baltimore Police Department arrested 18-year-old Tristan Brian Jackson (born April 19, 2005) of Baltimore on attempted murder charges in connection with the Brooklyn Homes shooting.
 On August 31, police arrested 18-year-old Aaron Brown on numerous assault, gun, and attempted murder charges, and a minor, in connection to the shooting.
 Jackson and Brown were set to stand trial together, but Brown pleaded guilty to conspiracy to commit first-degree murder charges in May 2024 and was sentenced to 60 years in prison, with 48 years suspended, plus five years' probation.
 Jackson initially rejected multiple plea offers from prosecutors, but eventually accepted a plea deal sentencing him to five to twelve years in prison in March 2025.

 On September 13, police arrested a 15-year-old boy on 44 charges, including attempted first-degree murder and second-degree murder, in connection to the shooting.
 According to investigators, he allegedly fired a weapon at several people during the Brooklyn Day party.
-He will be tried alongside a 14-year-old who was arrested on attempted murder and conspiracy to commit murder charges.
+He was tried alongside a 14-year-old who was arrested on attempted murder and conspiracy to commit murder charges.
 Both teenagers pleaded guilty to first-degree assault and illegal handgun possession charges in May 2024, and were sentenced to 25 years incarceration with all but five years suspended.

 A 17-year-old who was accused of pulling a gun out of a bag before the Brooklyn Day shooting was tried as an adult and separately from the other accused defendants.
 He pleaded guilty to the riot and firearms offenses in May 2024, and was sentenced to one year in prison.